C3/clojure-integrity-api/README.md

  OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Java/Clojure API For the Integrity Web Service.
-Currently only the search components of the API are considered stable.

-For a Java environment, a jar is provided that includes all dependencies, just add it to the classpath

-## Java usage:=

-    import integrity_api;
-    import java.util.*;
-    ...
-    IIntegrityApi api = new IntegrityJavaWrapper();

-For a clojure environemt, well you probably already know what to do

-## clojure usage:

-  (:require [integrity-api.core])

-This software is provided for the convenience of developers looking to integrate with an Integrity instance from a JVM environment.
-It is provided freely with minimal restrictions on its usage (see copyright notice above).
-We hope you find it useful.

-Happy hacking,
-C3 Products